January 28, 2021

 If I am stranded abroad due to the Coronavirus and cannot come home on my planned return date – will my travel insurance be extended to cover me until I can get home?

-Cover may be extended for the following reasons:
+Cover will be extended for the following reasons:

 I’m in a country affected by the outbreak – will I still be covered if I’m affected by the virus?